President Trump’s Speech To U.S. Congress Was Fact Checked By CNN

 Donald Trump claimed his proposal to increase the defense budget was “one of the largest increases in national defense spending in American history.”

-The President’s budget called for a 10% increase, which amounts to $54 billion, over the next year.
+The President’s budget called for a 10 percent increase, which amounts to $54 billion, over the next year.

 In terms of dollars, Trump was correct in the fact that a $54 billion increase is one of the biggest, according to the Committee for a Responsible Federal Budget.
 However, it was noted that “$54 billion today is worth far less than $54 billion a century ago.”